Elizabeth T Murakami, University of North Texas

 - whole school renewal and change

-- equity, justice, spirituality, and other moral and ethical issues
+- equity, justice, spirituality, moral and ethical issues

 - social and cultural contexts of schooling